 The University established the Graduate School on Learning, Educational Achievement, and Life Course Development (LEAD) as part of the Excellence Initiative.
 The research projects conducted here seek answers to the urgent questions raised by education and the need for lifelong learning.

 Core Research into Infectious Diseases

 Research into infections is carried out first and foremost to find more efficient ways of fighting them.
 But real progress can only be made when the disciplines of Medicine, Biology, Biochemistry, Pharmaceutics and Bioinformatics work together.
 That has been happening here for decades, giving Tübingen’s infection research an outstanding reputation worldwide.

 A key starting-point for combating bacterial infection is the bacteria’s cell envelope.
 That is the focus of the collaborative research center "The Bacterial Cell Envelope: Structure, Function and Infection Interface".
 A second area of investigation in this collaborative research center is the interaction between disease-causing bacteria and their host cells in humans, mice and plants.

-In the collaborative research center (Transregio) "Pathophysiology of Staphylococci in the Post-Genomic Era" the spotlight is on a bacterium by the name of staphylococcus aureus, which can cause a number of serious infections such as blood poisoning, wound infections, pneumonia and endocarditis.
+In the collaborative research center (Transregio) "Pathophysiology of Staphylococci in the Post-Genome Era" the spotlight is on a bacterium by the name of staphylococcus aureus, which can cause a number of serious infections such as blood poisoning, wound infections, pneumonia and endocarditis.